|Chemotherapy Affects the Whole Body|

 - Worsening of cancer

-- Having a pre-existing condition (eg, poor nutrition, breathing impairment)
+- Having a pre-existing condition, such as poor nutrition or breathing problems

-- Having a history of depression or having family members with depression
+- Yours or a family history of depression

 - Trouble concentrating and remembering